God helped Joseph forgive his brothers and provide food for them during

 to Egypt to see if they could buy some food.
 They had heard that

-although there also was famine in Egypt, the people had plenty of food for
+although there was famine in Egypt, there was plenty of food for

 themselves and for others.
 They did not know of course, that Joseph

 was the one who had safe guarded the food supplies of Egypt.